siddicky/sqhell/README.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```
-The ssh isn't helpful without the credentials, so let's focus on the webserver for now.
+The ssh isn't useful without the credentials, so let's focus on the webserver for now.
 We'll run a gobuster scan while we visit the page.

 ### Gobuster